pixelverse-llc/strich-vue2-sample/README.md

 # strich-vue2-sample

+__DEPRECATION NOTICE: THIS SAMPLE IS NO LONGER MAINTAINED.
+PLEASE REFER TO THE [VUE 3 SAMPLE](https://github.com/pixelverse-llc/strich-vue3-sample) INSTEAD.__

 This repository shows to integrate STRICH SDK in a Vue 2.x project.

 You need a valid license key to run this sample.
 To get started with STRICH SDK, check out